 While the range of choices might seem overwhelming, each state has a website offering detailed information on its plans.
 Once you choose the program, you may make contributions and watch the account grow.
 And because anyone may contribute to the fund, grandparents, aunts, uncles and even friends may help give the gift of a higher education.

 What's the catch?

 While there’s no “catch,” you should keep some things in mind.
-The money in a 529 savings plan is for higher education costs only.
+The money in a 529 savings plan has been limited to use for higher education costs only up until 2018.
+Beginning in 2018, 529 plan funds can be used for K-12 tuition as well.
 If you take money out for other reasons, you might be subject to a 10 percent penalty as well as taxes on your withdrawal.

 Kane noted, however, that there must be earnings in the account for you to be penalized for a withdrawal.
 “If it hasn’t performed well, there are no penalties,” she said.
 “You only pay penalties on earnings, not on the principal if you take this out.”

 Another consideration is gifting limitations.
 The federal government establishes limits on how much each individual may contribute to a 529 plan per year, and any amount above that can be subject to gift tax.
 For 2017, the tax-free contribution limit for each individual is $14,000 per beneficiary.
 Couples filing taxes jointly may contribute a total of $28,000 per year per beneficiary without paying gift tax.
 Each state has limitations on contributions as well, but “those numbers are usually very large,” said Kane.

 So, why not a 529 plan?